 Item Paths that can be set User1 All to User8 All Overall path settings for the following items for each "User" are made simultaneously.
-FM AII Overall path settings for frame memory items are made simultaneously.
+FM All Overall path settings for frame memory items are made simultaneously.
 FM Src Overall path settings for frame memory source FM Src All items are made simultaneously.
-FM Src1 Path for frame memory source 1 and video process FM Src2 Path for frame memory source 2 and video process FM Proc Overall path settings relating to the signal FM Proc All processing other than frame memory source and frame memory freeze outputs are made simultaneously.
-FM Proc1 Path for frame memory signal processing 1 FM Proc2 Path for frame memory signal processing 2 FM Still Store Overall path settings for frame memory freeze FM Still Store All image output are made simultaneously.
-FM Still Store 1 to 8 Paths for frame memory freeze image outputs 1 to 8 Aux Overall path settings for AUX buses are made Aux All simultaneously.
-Aux 1 to 48 Paths for Aux 1 to 48 Mon Overall path settings for monitor buses are Mon All made simultaneously.
-Mon 1 to 8 Paths for monitor buses 1 to 8 · ·
+FM Src1 Path for frame memory source 1 and video process FM Src2 Path for frame memory source 2 and video process FM Proc Overall path settings relating to the signal FM Proc All and frame memory freeze outputs are made simultaneously.
+FM Proc1 Path for frame memory signal processing 1 FM Proc2 Path for frame memory signal processing 2 FM Still Store 1 Overall path settings for frame memory freeze image output are made simultaneously.
+FM Still Store All FM Still Store 1 to 8 Paths for frame memory freeze image outputs 1 to 8 Aux Overall path settings for AUX buses are made Aux All Aux 1 to 48 simultaneously.
+Paths for Aux 1 to 48 Mon Overall path settings for monitor buses are Mon All made simultaneously.
+Mon 1 to 8 Paths for monitor buses 1 to 8

-Item Paths that can be set
+ltem Paths that can be set

 Color Bkgd Overall path settings for color backgrounds are

 Color Bkgd All made simultaneously.

 Color Bkgd 1 Paths for color background 1

 Color Bkgd 2 Paths for color background 2

 CCR Overall path settings for color corrector

-CCR AII
+CCR All

 CCR 1 Path for color corrector 1

 CCR 2 Path for color corrector 2